anphan0828/IgnoroMeNot/README.md

 | NUDT4B | 55.34890734396416 |
 |  HTT   | 99.78875455312165 |

+#### Approach 2: provide Gene Ontology Annotation File (GAF)
-Ignoromenot also supports the calculation of three per-protein metrics: GO annotation count ('ct'), Phillip Lord information content ('ic'), Wyatt Clark information content ('ia'), if provided a Gene Ontology Annotation File (GAF).
+Ignoromenot also supports the calculation of three per-protein metrics: GO annotation count ('ct'), Wyatt Clark information content ('ia'), article count ('pmid'), fractional count ('fc'), if provided a Gene Ontology Annotation File (GAF).
 If a GAF is provided, users need to specify which metric should be used for ranking (refer to usage).

+#### For both approaches:
-Additionally, a STRING interaction network and a protein alias file of the organism to be examined are required and can be downloaded from [STRING](string-db.org/cgi/download).
-Example: E. coli [alias file](https://stringdb-static.org/download/protein.aliases.v11.5/511145.protein.aliases.v11.5.txt.gz) and [interaction network](https://stringdb-static.org/download/protein.links.full.v11.5/511145.protein.links.full.v11.5.txt.gz).
+Additionally, a STRING interaction network file of the organism to be examined is required and can be downloaded from [STRING](string-db.org/cgi/download).
+Example: E. coli [interaction network](https://stringdb-static.org/download/protein.links.full.v11.5/511145.protein.links.full.v11.5.txt.gz).
 Note: large STRING files (e.g., human-id:9606) may cause IDE to crash.

 ## IgnoroMeNot usage:
 ```
-usage: ignoromenot.py [-h] --input INPUT --idtable IDTABLE --stringppi STRINGPPI [--metric METRIC] [--aspect ASPECT] [--threshold_top THRESHOLD_TOP | --percentile_top PERCENTILE_TOP]
+usage: ignoromenot.py [-h] --input INPUT --stringppi STRINGPPI [--metric METRIC] [--aspect ASPECT] [--threshold_top THRESHOLD_TOP | --percentile_top PERCENTILE_TOP]
                       [--threshold_bot THRESHOLD_BOT | --percentile_bot PERCENTILE_BOT] [--threshold_ppi THRESHOLD_PPI | --percentile_ppi PERCENTILE_PPI]

 IgnoroMeNot find ignorome genes

-optional arguments:
+options:
   -h, --help            show this help message and exit
   --threshold_top THRESHOLD_TOP, -ttop THRESHOLD_TOP
-                        Set an absolute upper threshold for most annotated genes based on the given metric.
+                        Set an absolute upper threshold for most annotated genes based on the given
+                        metric.
 Default to 100
   --percentile_top PERCENTILE_TOP, -ptop PERCENTILE_TOP
-                        Set a relative upper threshold for most annotated genes at k-th percentile based on the given metric.
+                        Set a relative upper threshold for most annotated genes at k-th percentile
-			Cannot be provided simultaneously with --threshold_top.Example: -ptop 95 selects top 5% of genes with
+                        based on the given metric.
+Cannot be provided simultaneously with
+                        --threshold_top.Example: -ptop 95 selects top 5% of genes with highest value
-                        highest value
   --threshold_bot THRESHOLD_BOT, -tbot THRESHOLD_BOT
-                        Set an absolute lower threshold for least annotated genes based on the given metric.
+                        Set an absolute lower threshold for least annotated genes based on the given
+                        metric.
 Default to 5
   --percentile_bot PERCENTILE_BOT, -pbot PERCENTILE_BOT
-                        Set a relative lower threshold for least annotated genes at k-th percentile based on the given metric.
+                        Set a relative lower threshold for least annotated genes at k-th percentile
-			Cannot be provided simultaneously with --threshold_bot.Example: -pbot 10 selects top 10% of genes with
+                        based on the given metric.
+Cannot be provided simultaneously with
+                        --threshold_bot.Example: -pbot 10 selects top 10% of genes with lowest value
-                        lowest value
   --threshold_ppi THRESHOLD_PPI, -tppi THRESHOLD_PPI
                         Set an absolute upper threshold for STRING protein-protein interaction score.
                         Default to 500
   --percentile_ppi PERCENTILE_PPI, -pppi PERCENTILE_PPI
                         Set a relative upper threshold for STRING protein-protein interaction score.
-			Cannot be provided simultaneously with --threshold_ppi.Example: -pppi 95 selects top 5% of associated
+                        Cannot be provided simultaneously with --threshold_ppi.Example: -pppi 95
-			pairs with highest score
+                        selects top 5% of associated pairs with highest score

 Specifiers:
   --metric METRIC, -m METRIC
-                        A single annotation metric obtained from GAF based on which the proteins will be ranked.
+                        A single annotation metric obtained from GAF based on which the proteins will
+                        be ranked.
 If not specified,proteins will be ranked based on annotation count.
                         Accepted metrics: ct, ic, ia.
 Default to 'ct'
   --aspect ASPECT, -a ASPECT
-                        If GAF file is provided as input, specify which aspect of GO to rank the proteins.
+                        If GAF file is provided as input, specify which aspect of GO to rank the
-			If not specified, proteins will be ranked based on the total value across 3 aspects.
+                        proteins.
+If not specified, proteins will be ranked based on the total value
+                        across 3 aspects.
 Accepted aspects: All, MFO, BPO, CCO.
-Default to 'All' (sum accross 3 aspects)
+Default to 'All' (sum
+                        accross 3 aspects).
+  --recal RECAL, -r RECAL
+                        Set recal to 1 if you are running on a new GAF, the program reconstructs the
+                        ancestors and recalculates all metrics.Set recal to 0 if you only change the
+                        threshold values but run on the same GAF, the program uses old files to save
+                        time.Default to 1.

 Required arguments:
   --input INPUT, -i INPUT
-                        Input could be a path to a tab-separated file of a list of genes with any single annotation metric (see above sample rank table) or
+                        Input could be a path to a tab-separated file of a list of genes with any
-			Input could be a GO Annotation File (GAF).
+                        single annotation metric (see above sample rank table) or Input could be a GO
+                        Annotation File (GAF).
 In this case, filename must end with .gaf
-  --idtable IDTABLE, -id IDTABLE
-                        The path to a STRING protein alias file of the organism being examined.
-			The filename must start with the organism ID (e.g., 9606 for human, 511145 for E.coli)
   --stringppi STRINGPPI, -ppi STRINGPPI
                         The path to a STRING interaction network of the organism being examined.
+The
-			The filename must start with the organism ID (e.g., 9606 for human, 511145 for E.coli)
+                        filename must start with the organism ID (e.g., 9606 for human, 511145 for
+                        E.coli)
 ```
 ### Example usage:
 Demo data of E.coli are included in the GitHub repository.